-and because it poses defensive challenges that are similar to other hypersonic weapons-it is included here for reference.
+67 Although the Kinzhal is a maneuvering air-launched ballistic missile rather than a hypersonic glide vehicle or hypersonic cruise missile, it is often included in reporting of Russia's hypersonic weapons program.
+For this reason- and because it poses defensive challenges that are similar to other hypersonic weapons-it is included here for reference.

-&lt;sup>64 Steve Trimble, "A Hypersonic Sputnik?," Aviation Week, January 14-27, 2019, p.
+68 Steve Trimble, "A Hypersonic Sputnik?," Aviation Week, January 14-27, 2019, p.
 20.